aholbreich/engineering-excerise1/README.md

 #### Technical Requirements

-1. Solution should have separate services to implement each of business requirements.
+1. The solution should have separate services to implement each of the business requirements.

-2. Solution should have a 3rd component that allows communication between the CSV reader service and the Alerting service.
+2. The solution should have a 3rd component that allows communication between the CSV reader service and the Alerting service.

-3. Also, this component should have the capability to integrate more consumers other than the Alerting system (check Image below).
+3. Also, this component should have the capability to integrate more consumers other than the Alerting system (check the Image below).
 For example, maybe in the future another service will also consume the statements and persist them in a database.
 4. All components should run on containers.

-5. Provide a mechanism for the solution be started and used on localhost.
+5. Provide a mechanism for the solution to be started and used on localhost.

 ![Text](tech-challenge.png "Technical solution")

-#### Evaluation

-The following will be taken into account when evaluating your solution:

-* Design choices.
-* Clean code and project structure.
-* Relevant test coverage for the solution.
-* Application performance when handling the request.

-Thank you very much for taking the time to work on this assignment.
-Have fun coding!